BioID-GmbH/FaceLivenessDetection/README.md

-﻿# Liveness Detection and PhotoVerify Face Match for KYC This sample code demonstrates the functionality of [BioID Liveness Detection][liveness] API and [BioID PhotoVerify][photoverify] API.
+﻿# Liveness Detection, Deepfake Detection and PhotoVerify Face Match for KYC This sample code demonstrates the functionality of [BioID Liveness Detection][liveness] API (including Deepfake Detection) and [BioID PhotoVerify][photoverify] API.
 Please visit our [BioID Playground][playground] to test these biometric technologies.
 The web apps Liveness Detection and PhotoVerify at the BioID Playground are based on the following source code.
 <p align="center">
 <a href="https://youtu.be/14ivZ9shtmY"><img src="https://img.youtube.com/vi/14ivZ9shtmY/maxresdefault.jpg" width="50%"></a>
 <a href="https://youtu.be/EMYCZdBDT54"><img src="https://img.youtube.com/vi/EMYCZdBDT54/maxresdefault.jpg" width="50%"></a>